mesg-foundation/docs/guide/application/what-is-an-application.md

 # What is an Application?

-Applications and business solutions are built on MESG by attaching an event on one [Service](../service/what-is-a-service.md) to a task on another Service.
-These can be configured in any order and you can easily create chain reactions or synchronicities of any kind.
+Applications on MESG are built to direct the interaction between [Services](../service/what-is-a-service.md) to execute tasks.
+These can be configured in any order to create chain reactions or synchronicities of any kind.

-Future versions of MESG will not require users to code.
-Instead, you'll send a configuration file to Core, which is like an order slip, listing all of the events and corresponding tasks you'd like the MESG Network to execute for you.

-As long as the [Services](../service/what-is-a-service.md) you want to use have already been connected to the MESG Infrastructure, you will be able to list them within the configuration file.
-If they haven't been connected to MESG yet, you can connect Services yourself with some coding.
+MESG Applications can enhance or even replace the back end of any application, allowing apps to become modular, thus easily expandable and maintainable.
+MESG Services are purchased and sold as Modules in the MESG Marketplace.

 Our software architecture is modeled on event-driven architecture \(EDA\).
 This will be used in future releases of MESG software.
 EDA is a software architecture pattern promoting the production, detection, consumption of, and reaction to events.

-Events are any new occurrences on a technology. \(e.g. receiving an email, a new deposit, a full battery, the first of the month, a delayed flight, etc.\) With the increased use of digital devices, web services and the internet of things, events are happening around us all the time.
+Events are any new occurrences on a technology. \(e.g. receiving an email, a new deposit, a full battery, the first of the month, a delayed flight, etc.\) With the increased use of digital devices, web services and IoT devices, digital events are happening around us all the time.

-We recommend you build applications to react to events in order to create an application that's quite simple to build, easily-maintainable and compatible with future releases of Core.

-Tasks in your Application are reactions to events \(send an email, notify me on my watch, put the car into standby mode, issue a refund, transfer funds, open a new account, turn on the lights, etc.\).
+Tasks in Applications are reactions to events \(send an email, notify me on my watch, put the car into standby mode, issue a refund, transfer funds, open a new account, turn on the lights, etc.\).

-This is how the configuration file \(like an order slip\) in future releases of MESG is laid out, with events and corresponding tasks.
-So if you want your application to be compatible with future releases of MESG, we recommend you build your Application based on event-driven architecture while we finish completing the infrastructure.
+We recommend you build applications with tasks that react to events to keep them simple to build, easily-maintainable and compatible with future releases of Core.

-By creating an Application based in Event-Driven Architecture, you embrace the philosophy of MESG and make an Application that becomes really easy.
+By creating an Application based in Event-Driven Architecture, you embrace the philosophy of MESG and end up making Applications that are surprisingly easy.

 ### Source of events